soilwise-he/Soilwise-Project-Backlog/README.md

 https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository

 A new repository can be created by:
-- first selecting the "repository" icon in the top bar
+- first selecting the "Repositories" icon in the top bar
 - then selecting the green button "New repository" in upper right corner

 ![create_repo_1.png](create_repo_1.png)